CHAUKHANDI STUPA WAS BUILT TO MARK THE SITE WHERE BUDDHA MET HIS FIRST FIVE DISCIPLES WHILE TRAVELLING FROM GAYA TO SARNATH.

 BRIJ WASI LAL. :- According to B.B Lal, (Renowned archaeologist of India) the Rakshastal near Mansarovar Lake, also known as Ravantal, was known as Anotatta Sarovar in ancient times.
 The Sutlejriver originates from the Rakshastal or Ravanatal.

 DR. BLOCKH:- He believed that these four animals are symbols of INDRA, SHIVA, SURYA, and DURGAFrom the depiction of these animals on the Ashokan pillar, he concluded that these three Gods and Goddesses had accepted the greatness of Gautam Buddha and had come under his shelter.

 B. MAJUMDAR:- The most detailed, practical explanation of the animals carved on the Ashoka Pillar has been given by Majumdar, which also seems to be the most appropriate one.
-According to him, lotus is not only a sacred flower described in Hindu, Jain and Buddhist religions, as well as it is a sign of the womb of Buddha’s mother Mayadevi.
-Similarly the four animals engraved on the abacus, and the 24 spoked wheels represent major events in the life of the Buddha.
+According to him, the lotus is not only a sacred flower described in Hindu, Jain, and Buddhist religions, as well as it is a sign of the womb of Buddha’s mother Mayadevi.
+Similarly, the four animals engraved on the abacus, and the 24 spoked wheels represent major events in the life of the Buddha.

 ELEPHANT:- Elephant is a symbol of the dream of Mayadevi, (mother of Buddha).

 From this dream, Mayadevi realized the arrival of Buddha in her womb.
 According to this story, Maya Devi, the mother of Buddha, had a dream before he was born.
 In the dream, Mayadevi saw a white elephant, which is entering her womb from the right side with a white lotusin her trunk.

 The queen discussed the dream with the king.
 The king mentioned this incident to all the astrologers in his court, and wanted to know more about this dream, all the astrologers unanimously called this dream auspicious and something very special.